JayNewstrom/JsonDelight/README.md

 How does it work?
 -----------------
 The library uses a custom gradle task to generate models based on the definitions you provide.
+The gradle task also generates the serializers and deserializers associated with your model definitions.
-It can also generate and automatically register serializers and deserializers.
+There's also an annotation processor that automatically registers serializers and deserializers.

 Setup
 -----